 Number Base Converter

-Convert numbers between Binary (base 2), Octal (base 8), Decimal (base 10), and Hexadecimal (base 16) instantly.
-All formats update in real time.
+Convert numbers between binary (base 2), octal (base 8), decimal (base 10), and hexadecimal (base 16).
+All four bases stay synced as you type.

 menu_bookQuick Reference